Save OSS Update – March 6, 2025

 The Ocean Shore School Parent-Teacher Organization (PTO) is a non-profit community organization dedicated to advocating for students, supporting educators, and protecting the integrity of public education in Pacifica.

-### About Pacifica Citizens United
+### About Pacifica Citizens Alliance

-Pacifica Citizens United is a grassroots community organization committed to government accountability, transparency, and the responsible stewardship of public resources.
+Pacifica Citizens Alliance is a grassroots community organization committed to government accountability, transparency, and the responsible stewardship of public resources.
 Dedicated to advocating for ethical governance and protecting the interests of Pacifica residents, the organization works to ensure that local decisions reflect the voices and values of the community.

 Save OSS Update – February 12, 2025